hlelo101/Random-small-apps/README.md

 **EchoMore**\
 EchoMore is really just a copy of the echo command but you need to enter what you want to echo after you start the program (it doesn't supports options).\
 **WindowsRapportCreator**\
 WindowsRapportCreator is an app that can create a rapport about your computer thanks to the info that you will enter in the app.
-You just have yo awanser the questions in the app, and the rapport will be automatically generated based on your awansers.
+You just have yo awanser the questions in the app, and the rapport will be automatically generated based on your awansers.\
+**GenBox**\
+Genbox is an app that can generate ASCII boxes aroud a text.
+Enter the text that you want to put in the box, and the box will be generated with the text inside.
+You can also choose to generate a c++ code.